Earlville, New York: Geography

-Earlville is located at 42°44′28″N 75°32′38″W (42.741079, -75.543827), positioned between the Chenango River to the west and the Sangerfield River, a tributary of the Chenango River, to the east.
+Earlville is located at 42°44′28″N 75°32′38″W (42.741079, -75.543827) along the southern edge of Madison County and the northern edge of Chenango County.
+The village is bordered by the Chenango River to the west and the Sangerfield River, a tributary of the Chenango, to the east.
 The Chenango River is a southward-flowing tributary of the Susquehanna River.

-According to the United States Census Bureau, the village has a total area of 2.8 sqkm, all land.
+According to the U.S. Census Bureau, the village has a total area of 2.8 sqkm, all land.

-New York State Route 12B, a north–south highway, passes through the center of the village as North and South Main streets.
-East and West Main streets cross NY 12B, dividing the village between the two counties (Madison and Chenango).
+New York State Route 12B, a north–south highway, passes through the center of the village as North and South Main Street.
+East and West Main Street crosses NY 12B, dividing the village between the two counties (Madison and Chenango).
+NY 12B leads north 6 mi to the village of Hamilton and south 5 mi to Sherburne.